As bidets gain mainstream popularity, questions about how they work, including where the water comes from, naturally follow.

 - A drying option which dries you off after your skin has been sprayed.

 - Heated Seat for comfort as you do your business.

-- Water Temperature Dial that lets you control the temperature of the water.
+- Water Temperature dial that lets you control the temperature.

 Using a bidet would eliminate this expense, saving you hundreds per year.

 Now you know where bidet water comes from and why it’s a better overall toileting option than using toilet paper only.